AlexanderH00/Restaurant-Data-Display-Application/README.md

 # Additional Notes for README
 - Assumptions: Document any assumptions you've made during the development.
 For example, assuming the API always returns data in a specific format.
 - Possible Improvements: Discuss potential enhancements like adding more robust error handling, supporting more detailed queries, or creating a graphical user interface.

-This README layout offers a clear and detailed guide to help you understand and effectively operate the application.
-It also lays a solid foundation for future development and collaboration.